iainctduncan/papers/source/background.rst

-the composer-programmer can work in either the Scheme or Common Lisp programming language, but the program is executed by the Grace host application, which provides an interpreter for the hosted language, along with facilities for scheduling, transport controls, outputting MIDI, and so on (CTN: Taube 2009, 451-454).
+the composer-programmer can work in either the Scheme or Common Lisp programming language, but the program is executed by the Grace host application, which provides an interpreter for the hosted language, along with facilities for scheduling, transport controls, outputting MIDI, and so on (Taube 2009, 451-454).
 The framework-driven approach thus significantly decreases the number of decisions the programmer must make and the amount of code that must be created, while still preserving the flexibility one gains from